Kepler Wessels: 1993/94 tour of Australia and 1994 tour of England

 During the 1993/94 international season, Wessels' cricketing career reached full circle, as he captained the South African side in a tour to Australia.
 The first Test match of the tour, in Melbourne, was drawn.
 The second, and arguably most memorable, test was played out in front of a capacity crowd in Sydney.
 It turned out to be Wessels' last match of the tour, following a hand injury during play.
 Shane Warne took seven wickets in the first innings and everything seemed lost for the South Africans.
 However, thanks to some heroic bowling and batting by the visitors, Australia was eventually set a winning target of 117 runs in the second innings.
 The home side was bowled out for 110 runs, and South Africa won their first Test match against Australia since 1970.
 Wessels was forced to return to South Africa because of his injury, thus missing out on the rest of the tour.
 He was, however, immediately reinstated as captain for the home series against Australia.
-The series was drawn 1–1, and Wessels was criticized for 'baffling' captaincy in the final Test by failing to declare and allowing the tail to score slowly when South Africa seemed to be in a position to win the match and the series.
+The series was drawn 1–1, and Wessels was criticised for 'baffling' captaincy in the final Test by failing to declare and allowing the tail to score slowly when South Africa seemed to be in a position to win the match and the series.

 He led the side to England in the summer of 1994, drawing the three Test series 1–1.
 Following a heavy defeat at the Oval, however, where he made the second highest score of 28 with the bat during a major collapse in the second innings, he retired from Test cricket and was replaced as captain by Hansie Cronje.